pytorch/TensorRT/README.md

 ```

 > Notes on running in lower precisions:
-> - Set precision with compile_spec.op_precision
+> - Enabled lower precisions with compile_spec.enabled_precisions
 > - The module should be left in FP32 before compilation (FP16 can support half tensor models)
-> - In FP16 only input tensors should be converted to FP16, other precisions use FP32
+> - In FP16 only input tensors by default should be FP16, other precisions use FP32.
+This can be overrided by setting Input::dtype

 ## Platform Support